Dubai vs. Abu Dhabi – Which Is Best For You?

 Abu Dhabi is not a budget traveler’s paradise; there are no hostels or inexpensive hotels, so saving money can be difficult in Abu Dhabi.
 This said, people still backpack through Dubai.

-Abu Dhabi is one of the world’s wealthiest cities, so you should expect everything to be expensive, but this is not always the case.
-Many staff is on minimum wage, and there are plenty of inexpensive restaurants for the working class if you look around.
+Abu Dhabi is one of the world’s wealthiest cities, so you should expect everything to be expensive, but this is not always true.
+Many staff members are on minimum wage, and there are plenty of inexpensive restaurants for the working class if you look around.

 I have listed a few price ranges to give you an idea of what to expect in Abu Dhabi.
 They may vary, but you will get a feel for typical costs: